Jayyy123/type-note/README.md

 # type-note
-Basic api built using typescript, sequelize and mysql with node express and ejs.
+Basic api built using typescript, sequelize and mysql with node express and ejs...